BSc (Hons) ; FIoB; PhD

 I have been active in trial management for over a decade and have in the past contributed to the UK Trial Managers Network Trial Management Guide.

-As the hub manager of the Oxford Clinical Trials Research Unit (OCTRU) I oversee all collaborations and take an active role in senior project management of many of our trials.
+As the Operations Director of the Oxford Clinical Trials Research Unit (OCTRU) I oversee all collaborations and take an active role in senior project management of many of our trials.